Is it me, or are we becoming a nation of protein fanatics?

 Also, if you swapped some of that protein for some extra carbs, think how much more energy you would have to crush your workouts, too?

 #3 – You’re turned off at the thought

 This might seem fairly obvious, but if your body is telling you to stop eating so much protein, you should probably listen.
-If you feel sick at the thought of another mouthful of protein, it’s a sure fire sign you should start backing off.
+If you feel sick at the thought of another bite of that chicken breast, it’s a sure fire sign you should start backing off the protein.